aptech/docs/docs/CR-null1.rst

 Purpose
 ----------------

 Computes an orthonormal basis for the (right) null space of a matrix and writes it to a GAUSS dataset.

 Format
 ----------------
 .. function:: null1(x, dataset)

-    :param x:
+    :param x: data
     :type x: NxM matrix

-    :param dataset: the name of a data set null1 will write.
+    :param dataset: the name of a data set :func:`null1` will write.
     :type dataset: string

-    :returns: nu (*scalar*), the nullity of x.
+    :returns: nu (*scalar*), the nullity of *x*.

 Remarks
 -------

-null1 computes an MxK matrix b, where K is the nullity of x, such that:
+:func:`null1` computes an MxK matrix *b*, where *K* is the nullity of *x*, such that:

 ::